Do Go On - 541 - The Freedom House Ambulance Service

 To create a training curriculum that would soon shape paramedicine across the globe.

-who, while completing her medical schooling, would assist Saffa, Stuart and Paris in compiling the new curriculum for Freedom House Paramedics.
+Dr. Saffer would soon meet a young and ambitious doctor, Dr. Nancy Caroline, who, while completing her medical schooling, would assist Saffa, Stuart and Paris in compiling the new curriculum for Freedom House paramedics.

-and began working from a base of operations at Presbyterian University Hospital.
+So they go through all their training.
+In the first two years, nearly 50 recruits completed the program and began working from a base of operations at Presbyterian University Hospital.

-their skills were called upon after Martin Luther King Jr. was assassinated,
+But before they'd even officially hit the streets, their skills were called upon after Martin Luther King Jr. was assassinated, which led to a base of.

-which led to massive riots in cities all over the US, including Pittsburgh.
+massive riots in cities all over the US, including Pittsburgh.

-when the riots of April 1968 broke out in Pittsburgh,
+According to Valerie Amato, writing for EMS World, when the riots of April 1968 broke out in

-However, with resources lacking and the Freedom House members having the most emergency medical training,
+However, with resources lacking and the Freedom House members having the most emergency medical

-the city assigned them to ride with police, two per paddy wagon, equipped by a Presbyterian to provide care to people injured during the riots.
+training, the city assigned them to ride with police, two per paddy wagon, equipped

-So they're already, and they've just finished their training, they're not even officially out there,
+So they're already, and they've just finished their training,

 they're already the most highly qualified people in that setting, which is wild.